ylwang99/Enron2mbox/README.md

     ```
     $ sudo mysql_secure_installation
     ```
-    * When prompted, enter a password for the root account.

-    * Enter the current root password.
-By default, the root account does not have a password set, so press Enter.
+    * When prompted, it asks to enter a password for the root account.
+Because by default, the root account does not have a password set, so press Enter.

     * Type Y to set a password, and enter a secure password twice.